kroksys/android/AskPermissions/README.md

-#HELLO
+# Ask Permissions properly

-// Ask for all permissions at once.
-If any permission
-// is denyed the application will exit.
-If all permissions
-// granted continue with MainActivity
+Ask for all permissions at once.
+If any permission is denyed the application will exit.
+If all permissions granted continue with MainActivity

 //
 // Basic logic:
 //      1.
 Thnk of any number for               PERMISSION_ACCESS_CODE